isaacholt100/isaacholt/public/maths-notes/year-3/quantum-comp/quantum-comp.typ

 #proposition[
     Every $N times N$ unitary can be written in terms of $U_(i j)$: "elementary" unitaries acting on $(i, i)$, $(i, j)$, $(j, i)$ and $(j, j)$ entries only, i.e. they are non-trivial in only one $2 times 2$ block (they act non-trivially on a two-dimensional subspace of the Hilbert space, spanned by two basis states $ket(i - 1)$ and $ket(j - 1)$).
 ]
+#proposition[
+    $U$ is unitary iff its rows are orthonormal iff its columns are orthonormal (with respect to Hermitian inner product).
+]
 #example[
     For unitary $ U = mat(a, d, g; b, e, h; c, f, j) $ we can find unitaries $U_1, U_2, U_3$ with $U_3 U_2 U_1 U = I$.
 Choose $U_1$ to have upper left $2 times 2$ block non-trivial and such that $ U_1 U = mat(a', d', g'; 0, e', h'; c', f', j') $ If $b = 0$, set $U_1 = I$.
 If $b != 0$, set $ U_1 = mat(alpha^*, beta^*, 0; beta, -alpha, 0; 0, 0, 1), quad alpha := a/(|a|^2 + |b|^2), beta = b/sqrt(|a|^2 + |b|^2) ==> beta a - alpha b = 0 $ Then set $ gamma = (a')/sqrt(|a'|^2 + |c'|^2), delta = (c')/sqrt(|a'|^2 + |c'|^2), quad U_2 = mat(gamma^*, 0, delta^*; 0, 1, 0; delta, 0, -gamma) ==> U_2 U_1 U = mat(1, 0, 0; 0, e'', h''; 0, f'', j'') =: U_3^dagger $ If $U in U(N)$ is unitary, then can find $N - 1$ unitaries $U_1, ..., U_(N - 1)$ where $U_i$ is non-trivial in first and $(i + 1)$th row such that $U_(N - 1) dots.h.c U_1 U$ has first row and first column $(1, 0, ..., 0)$ and non-trivial bottom-right $(N - 1) times (N - 1)$ block.
 So it can be reduced entirely by induction, to $1/2 N (N - 1)$ unitaries.
 ]